shiltemann/CTF-writeups-public/writeup.md

 **Solution**

-challenges are accessed by url like `https://hackvent.hacking-lab.com/challenge.php?day=2`
+Challenges are accessed by url like `https://hackvent.hacking-lab.com/challenge.php?day=2`

-let's see what happens when we try to skip ahead to Christmas `?day=25`
+Let's see what happens when we try to skip ahead to Christmas `?day=25`

-we get:
+We get:

 ```
 The resource (#1959) you are trying to access, is not (yet) for your eyes.